|March – October

 During the winter, the buildings in Railroad Town are only open for special programming, however, visitors are more than welcome to take a walking tour of the town at their own pace.
 A parking lot is located right by the town for your convenience, but no driving is allowed inside the perimeter of the town.
 For information about programming during the winter, check out our events calendar.

-Estimated time: 2 hours in the summer / 30 minutes in the winter
+Estimated time: 2 hours in the spring & summer / 30 minutes in the fall & winter

-One of the nation’s most comprehensive collections of farm machinery can be found in the STEAM Learning Center at Stuhr Museum!
-This building, located in the northeast corner of our grounds, features not only a large collection of huge steam-powered tractors to antique automobiles but is also home to a newly renovated STEAM-based learning activity center.
+One of the nation’s most comprehensive collections of farm machinery can be found in the Farm Machinery & Antique Auto Collection Building at Stuhr Museum!
+This building, located in the northeast corner of our grounds, features a large collection of huge, steam-powered tractors, a variety of farm implements, and antique automobiles.

 Estimated time – 1 hour